-Golden Nugget: Located in Downtown Las Vegas, the Golden Nugget has one of the coolest things of any Las Vegas pool: an acrylic shark tank that you can slide through!
+- Golden Nugget: Located in Downtown Las Vegas, the Golden Nugget has one of the coolest things of any Las Vegas pool: an acrylic shark tank that you can slide through!
 We’ve all had a great time or two at the Golden Nugget pool, and this is a great option for those looking for an alternative to the pool party.
 Go, hang out, and enjoy yourself.
 Just don’t be too judgmental on the crowd, as they aren’t exactly gracing the covers of any magazines in these parts.

-Flamingo’s GO Pool: Another great option for those looking for a stress-free option, Flamingo’s GO pool has plenty of bars, free deck chairs, and is typically pretty busy.
+- Flamingo’s GO Pool: Another great option for those looking for a stress-free option, Flamingo’s GO pool has plenty of bars, free deck chairs, and is typically pretty busy.

-MGM Grand: MGM Grand’s Hotel Pool is a tropical oasis that features something pretty awesome.
+- MGM Grand: MGM Grand’s Hotel Pool is a tropical oasis that features something pretty awesome.
 Two words, Lazy River!

 What is the difference in a hotel pool and a pool party?

 All Las Vegas resorts have hotel pools, which are generally open to hotel guests of all ages, and don’t tend to have much in the way of music or coordinated entertainment.
-By contrast, pool parties are almost always managed by the same nightlife teams that run the Las Vegas nightclubs, so you will see much more of a concentration of younger people, celebrities, headlining DJs, and an entertainment experience more in line with what you would find in the nightclub after the sun sets.
+By contrast, Las Vegas pool parties are almost always managed by the same nightlife teams that run the Las Vegas nightclubs.
+This meaning you will see much more of a concentration of younger people, celebrities, headlining DJs, and an entertainment experience more in line with what you would find in the nightclub after the sun sets.

 Can I get in for free if I’m a hotel guest?